meat-loaf/SMWDisX/README.md

 This disassembly will focus on code readability and the ability to assemble any of the four console releases of the original game (J, U, E 1.0, & E 1.1).
 It also assembles the Super System arcade version of the game.

 # How to Assemble
 You'll need the assembler, Asar v1.61 (you can find it [here](https://www.smwcentral.net/?p=section&s=tools)).
-1. Click the big green "Clone or download" button and select zip file.
-2. Unzip that somewhere, and stick asar.exe in the folder with PATCH.bat.
-3. Open smw.asm and change the variable !_VER to correspond to the version of the game you want to assemble.
-4. Run the bat file.
-The assembled ROM will be called "smw.smc."
-5. If you provide a ROM of each version of the game and call them "comparison_J.smc", etc., the batch file will also check the assembled ROM to see if it matches any exactly.

-On Linux, steps are the same but use asar instead of asar.exe and PATCH.sh instead of PATCH.bat.
+You can also find the current master branch [here](https://github.com/RPGHacker/asar).
+Work is in progress to eliminate warnings for version 1.81.

+After cloning the repository, you can simply run `make`, which will build all versions.
+If you dont have asar installed in your PATH, you can edit the makefile.

+On windows, you can install `make` in your path, and run `make` or simply use the `PATCH.bat` script.

+The makefile validates the checksum of the resultant output files, so it is usefull to ensure any changes haven't modified the output image.

 # Status
 All 5 versions assemble and play exactly like they should.
-The only difference at the moment is the PAL & SS versions' empty space patterns, since they don't just use a $FF fill.
-Either I have bad dumps of these two versions, or there is no pattern to which bits are flipped in these areas.
-It *looks* like it alternates between $FF and $00 every $20 bytes but there is some other weirdness going on.
-I won't include these in the disassembly until I can find a clean way of doing it.
-I was hoping to write a macro that pulled the empty space pattern from a separate file, but Asar won't allow variable input to the `incbin` command.

-# Contribution
-Anyone can contribute as long as they follow the format rules below.
-This isn't like a personal project or anything.
-Just make sure every commit that the ROM will properly assemble.
+The only current oustanding issue is the SS version's checksum, which (in the original image) is inverted.

 # Format
 I'm focusing on readability so its important that everything is nice and consistent.